OLYMPIC CHAIR Henri de Baillet Latour - Jacques Rogge

 The Sport Management research groups at both universities serve as knowledge centers in sport ethics, sport management and Olympic values.
-Thanks to the Chair, both universities are able to enhance their collaboration and leverage expertise.
+Thanks to the Olympic Chair, both universities are able to enhance their collaboration and leverage expertise.
 Joint research seminars and guest lectures are frequently organised.

-The Baillet Latour Fund provides also financial support to the Olympic Movement and to Belgian athletes (both the athletes of the Belgian Olympic Committee and the athletes of the Special Olympics and Paralympics).
+The Fund Baillet Latour also provides financial support to the Olympic Movement and to Belgian athletes (both the athletes of the Belgian Olympic Committee and the athletes of the Special Olympics and Paralympics).

 The Olympic week

 Every year, Ghent University and UCLouvain organize an Olympic week in the light of the Olympic Chair.
 Focus in this week is on socio-economic topics related to the Olympic movement and the Olympic Games.
 During this week, courses are organized around a topical and relevant theme, lectured by an international expert in that field.

 Prof. Stephan Wassong